I don’t take breakfast lightly.

 - Optional ingredients for pineapples: butter and brown sugar

-- Using a rice cooker, cook the jasmine rice along with its required liquid.
+- Using a rice cooker, cook the jasmine rice along with its required liquid (coconut milk, pineapple juice and water).
 Instructions on the packaging of the rice are given, so the amount of liquid may vary.
 If you don’t have rice cooker, you can cook the jasmine rice in a saucepan or thick pot.
 Bring to a boil.
 Lower the heat, cover and simmer until cooked.
 This may take about 20-minutes.
 Let cool down before proceeding to the fried rice.

 - Optional: Before cutting the pineapples into cubes, you can fry them for a super delicious taste – (a) slice pineapples and dip in brown sugar; (b) get a frying pan; (c) add butter when it slightly hot; (d) fry both sides of pineapples until edges turn brown.
 Let cool down a bit and cut into cubes.
 If you don’t want to do this step, it’s your loss! 😛 Just kidding – you can just immediately cut your pineapples into cubes and set aside.

-- In a large skillet/wok with medium heat, add small amount of oil and make the scrambled eggs.
-Break the scrambled eggs apart so you will have smaller (bigger) pieces.
+- In a large skillet/wok over medium heat, add a small amount of oil and make the scrambled eggs.
+Break the scrambled eggs apart so you will have smaller pieces.
 Transfer to a plate and set aside for later.

 - In the same skillet/wok, add about 1 tbsp of oil.
 Add onions and garlic and cook until soft.
-Add in red bell peppers and shrimps.
+Add red bell peppers and shrimps.
 Cook until shrimps turn orange in color.
-Transfer to the plate of scrambled eggs.
+Transfer to the plate with the scrambled eggs.